Graylog2/documentation/pages/streams/alerts.rst

 Notifications
 -------------

-.. warning:: Starting in Graylog 2.2.0, alert notifications are only triggered **once**, just when a new alert is created.
+..
+Warning:: Starting in Graylog 2.2.0, alert notifications are only triggered **once**, just when a new alert is created.
 As long as the alert is unresolved or in grace period, **Graylog will not send further notifications**.
 This will help you reducing the noise and annoyance of getting notified way too often when a problem persists for a while.
+Should your setup require repeated notifications you can enable this during the creation of the alert condition since Graylog 2.2.2.

 Notifications (previously known as Alarm Callbacks) enable you to take actions on external systems when an alert is triggered.
 In this way, you can rely on Graylog to know when something is not right in your logs.